ZetaTwo/sa104x-kexjobb/README.md

-sa104x-kexjobb
+SA104X - Bachelor Project in Computer Science
 ==============

-Implementation of a verifier for the Verificatum Mix-net
+Implementation of a verifier for the Verificatum Mix-net.
+This was created as a part of our bchelor project at [KTH](http://www.kth.se).
+All material will be kept here for future reference.

 Requirements
 ------------